harp-tech/protocol/DeviceInterface.md

 Group mask values are typically sequential integers starting from zero, since they represent mutually exclusive modes or states.

-> **Note:** Following the naming convention for Enums proposed by [Microsoft](https://learn.microsoft.com/en-us/dotnet/standard/design-guidelines/enum), `GroupMask` names SHOULD be singular (e.g. `MimicOutput`) since they represent a single choice among options, and value names SHOULD also be singular (e.g. `DIO0`) since they represent individual states.
+> [!Note] Following the naming convention for Enums proposed by [Microsoft](https://learn.microsoft.com/en-us/dotnet/standard/design-guidelines/enum), `GroupMask` names SHOULD be singular (e.g. `MimicOutput`) since they represent a single choice among options, and value names SHOULD also be singular (e.g. `DIO0`) since they represent individual states.

 ## YAML Authoring Conventions